Roger Avary Brings 'Paradise Lost' to Life With AI at Ex Machina Studios

 Milton's Paradise Lost has drawn directors from Fritz Lang to Ridley Scott over the decades, none of whom reached production on an adaptation.
 The reason was always the same: the cost of realizing it on screen.
 Avary is making a specific claim that AI has retired that objection.

 Whether the project closes financing and reaches production will depend on guild negotiations around the specific methodology and investor appetite for a prestige literary subject.
-For now, it is the clearest signal yet of where AI in filmmaking is heading: not short films or VFX cleanup, but literary epics that traditional production economics made impossible.
+For now, it is the clearest signal yet of where AI in filmmaking is heading: not short films or visual effects cleanup, but literary epics that traditional production economics made impossible.

 Filmmakers testing what AI world building looks like in practice can explore the tools at AI FILMS Studio.